Tighe O'DonoghueRoss: Work

 O'Donoghue/Ross has explored nearly every medium of visual expression.
 He has also experimented in various styles, from veristic (his St Brendan sculpture) to abstract (his Cathedral windows) though he has always returned to his own brand of neo-surrealism.
 As explained in a lengthy full-page set of articles about his "Mists of Time" exhibition that traveled the country under the auspices of the Siamsa Tíre Theatre and Arts Centre in County Kerry in 1995, he "pursues his own vision, on his own terms, moving from painting to sculpting to printmaking, from realistic to abstract to allegory, working in whatever style fulfilled his need to express the idea or emotion he wished to portray".

-In his artist's statement for The Gathering 2013 catalog, he explains "My motivation is hard to define except to say that by making things I keep myself from being bored.
+In his artist's statement for The Gathering 2013 catalog, he explained "My motivation is hard to define except to say that by making things I keep myself from being bored.
 That is the same reason that I constantly change focus, from sculpture in all forms to etchings, stained glass to painting, drawing and anything and everything in between."

 Prints

-O'Donoghue/Ross' graphic work is mainly produced on multiple copper plates for each image, using etching, engraving, aquatint, mezzotint, drypoint and occasionally monoprints.
+O'Donoghue/Ross' graphic work was mainly produced on multiple copper plates for each image, using etching, engraving, aquatint, mezzotint, drypoint and occasionally monoprints.

 "He is reminiscent of de Chirico in his bold clarity of manner.
 But these coloured prints are more intimate, and disconcertingly confident, than de Chirico’s echoing streets."

 "...his mezzotints and etchings are conceptually neat, solidly crafted images which wear their substantial concerns lightly."